studio1902/statamic-peak/README.md

 **4. Do your thing!**

-If you're using [Laravel Valet](https://laravel.com/docs/valet) (or similar), your site should be available at `http://my-site.test`.
+If you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://my-site.test`.
 You can access the control panel at `http://my-site.test/cp` and login with your new user.
-Open up the source code, follow along with the [Statamic 3 docs](https://statamic.dev), and enjoy!
+Build your site, read the [Statamic Docs](https://statamic.dev) and have fun!

 ## Contributing

-Contributions are always welcome, no matter how large or small.
+Contributions and discussions are always welcome, no matter how large or small.
+Treat each other with respect.